 - 1/4 tsp crushed red pepper flakes optional for heat

 - 1 1/2 cups beef stock

 - 1 14.5 oz can diced tomatoes

-- 3 c. fully-cooked black beans (or 2 cans, rinsed and drained)
+- 3 cups fully-cooked black beans or 2 cans, rinsed and drained

-1. Heat oil in a large pot.
-Add pork and cook until browned all over, about 5 minutes.
-Remove pork with a slotted spoon and set aside.
+- Heat oil in a large pot.
+Add pork and brown for about 5 minutes.
+Remove and set aside.

 - Add onions, peppers, and garlic to the pot.
 Cook for 5 minutes.